infinum/frontend-handbook/Code Quality/Creating a pull request.md

 -   Marked **B** description containing relevant documentation and links
 -   Marked **C** a screenshot of the developed feature

+## Implementing feedback

+Once you fix up a comment leave a response that you've fixed that specific comment.
+This will help you reviewer do another pass on the feature when you hand it over for a re-review.

+Going the extra mile would be to link the commit that fixes the comment.

+If the pull request becomes stale in the mean time (diverges a lot form the base branch) consider merging the base branch back in so you get the review on possible merge conflicts as well.

 ## When and who merges the pull request?

 When the code review is completed with an appropriate number of approvers having signed off the feature the code can be merged.